GRCDEV/ArduSim/help/deployment.md

 Regarding the communication among multicopters, we need to create an Ad-hoc network among them.

-On a previous work ([On the impact of inter-UAV communications interference in the 2.4 GHz band](http://ieeexplore.ieee.org/document/7986413/)), we found that most of the remote controls available in the market jam the 2.4 GHz frequency band, so it is convenient to use an external WiFi adapter to use the 5 GHz band.
+On a previous work ([On the impact of inter-UAV communications interference in the 2.4 GHz band](http://ieeexplore.ieee.org/document/7986413/)), we found that most of the remote controls available in the market jam the 2.4 GHz frequency band, so it is convenient to use an external WiFi adapter to use the 5 GHz band on Raspberry Pi 1, 2, and 3.
 We used an Alfa AWUS051NH dual band adapter on our setup.
 Rasbian already has this adapter driver, so we didn't need to install it.

 ## Software setup

 ### Raspberry - Pixhawk serial link

-We have follow two steps to successfully configure the Raspberry Pi 3.
+We have to follow two steps to successfully configure the Raspberry Pi 3.
 First, we have to enable the serial port link, and then we have to install the library that ArduSim uses to connect to the flight controller through the serial port.

 #### Enabling serial port